U.S. Department of Transportation

 Variability in driver responses to traffic signal changes.

-Field Research Vehicle is an instrumented 2007 Sport Utility Vehicle used to collect driver behavior and performance data on actual roadways.
-The vehicle is equipped with a state–of–the–art eye–tracking system that consists of two infrared (IR) light sources and three face cameras mounted on the dashboard of the vehicle.
-The cameras and light sources are small in size, and are not attached to the driver in any manner.
-The face cameras are synchronized to the IR light sources, and are used to determine the head position and eye gaze of the driver.
-The vehicle also records GPS position, vehicle speed, vehicle acceleration, and data input by an experimenter in real time.
+The Field Research Vehicle is an instrumented 2007 sport utility vehicle used to collect driver behavior and performance data on actual roadways.
+The vehicle is equipped with a state-of-the-art eye-tracking system that consists of two infrared (IR) light sources and three face cameras mounted on the dashboard of the vehicle.
+The cameras and light sources are small in size and are not attached to the driver in any manner.
+The face cameras are synchronized to the IR light sources and are used to determine the head position and eye gaze of the driver.
+The vehicle also records global positioning system (GPS) position, vehicle speed, vehicle acceleration, and data input by an experimenter in real time.
 Recent studies conducted in the vehicle have examined:

 Driver visual behavior in the presence of digital billboards.

-Highway Sign Design and Research Facility enables researchers to present traffic signs to participants in a controlled environment.
+The Highway Sign Design and Research Facility, often called the "sign lab," enables researchers to present traffic signs to participants in a controlled environment.
 In the development of new traffic signs, it is important to determine the maximum distance at which the sign can be understood.
-To this end, signs are " zoomed" such that the appearance approximates that of driving towards the sign at a specified speed.
+To this end, signs are "zoomed," meaning that the appearance approximates that of driving towards the sign at a specified speed.
 The size of the zoomed image at the moment the sign is recognized is then used to approximate the sign's recognition sight distance.
 The sign research facility is also used for a variety of other studies of sign comprehension.
 Precise control of sign display duration, "zoomed" image speed, and the measurement of participant reaction time are achieved through computer control.
-Research signs are developed using the same software applications used by state departments of transportation, thus ensuring that signs presented in the laboratory accurately mimic signs as they would appear in the field.
-Recent studies conducted in the sign lab have examined:
+Research signs are developed using the same software applications used by State departments of transportation, thus ensuring that signs presented in the laboratory accurately mimic signs as they would appear in the field.
+A new infrastructure design software suite was recently added to the laboratory that will enable the rapid development of interactive static or dynamic roadway simulation environments.
+This new software will allow for better sign development, replication of existing signs, and the development of realistic roadways (including using existing geographic information system (GIS) data).
+Previous studies conducted in the sign lab have examined:

 Driver comprehension of new and alternative sign symbols.